basecamp/handbook/how-we-work.md

 There'll always be more pitches than we have time to field, though.
 So it's important to have realistic expectations about what will happen after you posted your pitch.
 The default is simply that everyone involved with product development (and probably most everyone else in the company) will read and consider your pitch.
 That's a win right there.
 Even if the full pitch doesn't make it in, it can impact other product decisions by shining light on a weak point.

 While a few pitches might instantly strike a chord loud enough to go on the plate for the next cycle, it's more likely that your pitch will sit for a while first.
-We're always working from a backlog of ideas and we have just a few things we can do every cycle, so chances are that even if everyone agrees the pitch is a great idea, it might not be the next most important thing for us to tackle.
+There are always more ideas than time, and we can only get a few things done each cycle.
+So chances are that even if everyone agrees the pitch is a great idea, it might not be the next most important thing for us to tackle.
 Don't be discouraged by this.
 We've had many pitches that have sat for many cycles, if not years, before finally coming together and then happening.

-Jason, Ryan, and David is the team evaluating pitches for inclusion in the next cycle.
+Jason, Ryan, and David are the team evaluating pitches for inclusion in the next cycle.
 Before the start of every cycle, Jason's kickoff will list all the pitches that have been selected to be worked on.

 ## Asynchronously